shaynalh/COMP229-F25-MIDTERM-300664294/README.md

 The starter data lives in `server.js`, but **you must complete the logic** for every endpoint above.

 ### Array Example
-Below is an example of the object structure you will manipulate (the one below refers to books not games, but you got the idea):
+Below is an example of the object structure you will manipulate (the one below refers to books not games, but you got the idea **create your own**):

 ![Array Example](public/images/array-example.jpg)